FTLam11/fronk-tolks/README.md

 From a **project management** perspective:

 * When can an issue be closed?
-* How is a feature considered complete?
+* How to determine if a feature is complete?
 * Will the project be delivered on time?
 * Will the project be delivered within budget?
 * Will the project perform as promised?

 From an **engineering** perspective:

-* Are we building the system right?
+* Are we building the system *right*?
-* Are we building the right system?
+* Are we building the *right* system?

 I think tests can be very helpful in answering these questions.